-What is the $190 recreation user fee on my tax bill?
+What is the “recreation user fee” on my tax bill?

 The Recreation User Fee funds the operation of the GHCP Sanitary District.
-Every property in Glebe Harbor and Cabin Point that was registered with the County as an individual lot on January 1, 2016 has been assessed the same fee.
-The fee was determined by dividing the Sanitary District Budget that was approved by the Board of Supervisors on August 8, 2016 by the number of lots as of January 1st.
+Every property in Glebe Harbor and Cabin Point that was registered with the County as an individual lot on January 1st has been assessed the same fee.
+The fee was determined by dividing the Sanitary District Budget that was approved by the Board of Supervisors for the current year by the number of lots as of January 1st.
 In 2018, that’s about 1375 lots.

-You mean I have to pay twice just because my house is on two lots?
+You mean I have to pay twice if my house is on two lots?

 Yes, unfortunately.
-But there is a consolidation process you can use to avoid paying twice next tax year if you complete the process before the end of December.
+But there is a consolidation process you can use to avoid paying twice in the next tax year if you complete the process before the end of December.
 Check out Lot Consolidation on the GH-CP.org web site, under the General Information & Forms tab.

-The GHCP Sanitary District amenities include three major beaches, two boat ramps, an outdoor pool, an outdoor wading pool, two tennis courts, a picnic area, playground equipment, a basketball court, and the clubhouse.
+The GHCP Sanitary District amenities include four beaches, two boat ramps, an outdoor pool, an outdoor wading pool, two tennis courts, a picnic area, playground equipment, a basketball court, and the clubhouse.

-Will these amenities be open to all taxpayers in the County?
+Are these amenities open to all taxpayers in the County?

 No. The Recreation User Fee is assessed only on properties within GHCP, and the money collected can only be used for purposes of the Sanitary District and the benefit of the property owners in these two communities.
-If you call the POA office (804-472-3646) and identify yourself as a property owner, we will give you the combination to the locks.
-Property owners are also welcome to attend our social events.
+Property owners are also welcome to attend Association sponsored social events.
 Please check the web site for specifics as some events have limits on the numbers of participants and may have associated costs.